nealbrown/splunk-automation/README.md

 ***

 <h3>Known Issues</h3>

+If an app is simply <b>missing</b> on the deployment server (doesn't exist in `deployment-apps`, potentially due to Fabric failing) the serverclass will still be created and <b>no error will be raised</b>, but no clients will deploy the app regardless of the allowlist configured for the serverclass.

 Note that the Splunk REST API does not create the typical `/opt/splunk/etc/system/local/serverclass.conf` as one would create manually per the docs, but instead `/opt/splunk/etc/apps/search/local/serverclass.conf`: